Martiusweb/festune/README.md

 Usage
 -----

+Festune will import a module named ``settings``.
+The location of this file can be specified with ``PYTHONPATH``, or you can put it next to the sources of the festune package and install it in a virtualenv with ``python setup.py develop``.

 Copy ``settings_dist.py`` to ``settings.py``, set the matching settings.

 Alternatively, you can create a ``settings.py`` file which imports the defaults